Izuna 2: The Unemployed Ninja Returns: Reception

 Izuna 2 received "mixed or average reviews" according to video game review aggregator Metacritic.
 Many critics pointed to the game's "quintessential roguelike RPG" nature as a drawback because it required a great deal of grinding to progress in the game, though some critics enjoyed the difficulty of the game.

 Reviewers were also split with their impressions of the "tag" system.
-GameShark found it to be a "nice twist" while RPGFan found it to be "irrelevant and not good."
+GameShark found it to be a "nice twist" while RPGFan found it to be "irrelevant and not good".
 Nintendo World Report called Izuna 2 "a respectable and fun dungeon-crawler" marred mostly by its gameplay mechanics and disappointing graphics.
-They also pointed out that the game is targeted at "very specific gamer crowd".
-Likewise, GamePro commented that the game "might prove too challenging to casual DS gamers who are just looking for a quick round of fun" and would most likely fit best for "DS owners looking for a hardcore dungeon crawling experience."
+They also pointed out that the game is targeted at a "very specific gamer crowd".
+Likewise, GamePro commented that the game "might prove too challenging to casual DS gamers who are just looking for a quick round of fun" and would most likely fit best for "DS owners looking for a hardcore dungeon crawling experience".
 In spite of this, they found that the game had several notable positive aspects, including a "solid" control scheme and "well done" Japanese voice acting and English subtitling.
 X-Play pointed to the game's "original visual style and a quirky sense of humor" as characteristics that distinguished the game from roguelikes.
 They greatly enjoyed the dialogue and voice acting and felt that the game "shouldn't get lost" among other dungeon crawlers released to the DS.
 However, 1UP.com found that the "amusingly slapstick storyline" was the only point that stood out against dungeon crawlers, though the game was "a considerable improvement" over the original.
-In general, 1UP.com thought the game was "a challenge meant for hardcore RPG fanatics but amusing enough that newcomers might find it worthwhile, too."
-Likewise, IGN commented that the game would take "a very specific gamer to cuddle up to this cute, comedic experience" and pointed out that the game was "most unlikely of sequels."
-In contrast to 1UP.com, IGN found the game to be "undoubtedly more of the same," leading to the same benefits and drawbacks.
+In general, 1UP.com thought the game was "a challenge meant for hardcore RPG fanatics but amusing enough that newcomers might find it worthwhile, too".
+Likewise, IGN commented that the game would take "a very specific gamer to cuddle up to this cute, comedic experience" and pointed out that the game was "most unlikely" of sequels.
+In contrast to 1UP.com, IGN found the game to be more of the same, leading to the same benefits and drawbacks.